Imaging freezing damaged drives

-When a drive receives and runs a Read sectors command, and comes across a physically or logically damaged sector, the device is unable to return a good result.
-Therefore it goes into Retry mode, repeatedly attempting to retrieve data from the damaged area.
+When a drive receives and runs a Read sectors command, and comes across a physically or logically damaged sector, the device is unable to read any data from that sector.
+So it goes into Retry mode, trying to get data from the damaged area again and again.

-However, often the drive is unable to read data from the damaged sectors and the Retry mode can last for a very long time before it decides to give up on a particular sector and return an Error.
+However, often the drive is unable to read data from the damaged sectors, and the Retry mode can last for a very long time before the drive decides to give up on a particular sector and return an error with a timeout.

 If Insight simply waited for each Read sectors command to be completed:

-For these reasons, Insight issues a Reset command whenever a drive attempts to read a block of sectors for longer than allowed by the pre-configured Timeout.
-Reset is a device interface operation, using which Insight (the host) stops the previously sent Read sectors (or any other) ATA command so that Insight continues imaging from the next planned block on the drive.
+Reset is a device interface operation, using which Insight (the host) stops the previously sent Read sectors (or any other) command and then continues imaging from the next planned block on the drive.

-If the device is still running Read Sectors command, even after Reset attempt, Insight will wait 3 seconds and perform another Reset command.
-At the moment of the second Reset, a new entry will appear in the Imaging Log reading Device hangs while reading block X – Y.
+If the device is still running the Read Sectors command, even after the first Reset attempt, Insight will wait 3 seconds and perform the second Reset command.
+At the moment of the second Reset, a new entry will appear in the imaging Log reading

-If 20 seconds after the second Reset, the drive has not been able to abandon the current block, Insight will perform Power cycle by forcibly cutting power to the drive for 5 seconds.
-At this point Insight will add two entries to the log: Performing power cycle... (when the power is cut off) and Waiting for the device to become ready… (when the power is switched back on).
+If 20 seconds after the second Reset, the drive still tries to read the bad block, Insight performs a Power cycle by forcibly cutting power to the drive for 5 seconds.

-Should Power cycle prove successful and the drive become ready to accept the next command, there will be a final log entry for this problematic block of sectors saying: Cannot read block of data at X – Y (Timeout).
+If the first Power cycle command is successful, and the drive becomes ready to receive another command, there will be a final log entry for this problematic block of sectors saying:

-While users are able to change the default maximum numbers of Resets and Power cycles, these are set based on our decades-long experience and balance the need of data retrieving with the risk of further data loss.NB If prior to Imaging, you applied Change Max Address temporarily (until power cycle) option, the Power cycles performed in the course of Imaging will not affect it.
-The Host Protected Area will remain accessible throughout the Imaging process.
-Insight will temporarily remove HPA max address restriction after each Imaging-related Power cycle.
+If prior to imaging you apply the Change Max Address temporarily (until power cycle) option, the Power cycles performed in the course of imaging do not affect it.
+The Host Protected Area remains accessible throughout the imaging process.
+Insight temporarily removes the HPA max address restriction after each imaging-related Power cycle.

-The same is true for Reset Password until power cycle option.
-Insight will keep the password reset throughout the Imaging process, without regard to the Power cycles applied.
+The same is true for the Reset Password until power cycle option.
+Insight keeps the password reset throughout the imaging process, without regard to the applied Power cycles.